MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-guidelines.md

 ms.author:
 ---

-# Guidelines for Deprecation of Code
+# Guidelines for Deprecation of Code in the Base App

-This topic provides guidelines that describe what to do when you need to obsolete code.
-For obsoleting code, preprocessor statements in AL can be used.
+This topic provides guidelines that describe how code in the Base App is obsoleted.
+The topic describes some best practices that Microsoft is using for obsoleting code, and is meant as a non-enforced guidance and best practice.
+For obsoleting code preprocessor statements in AL can be used.
 For more information, see [Directives in AL](directives/devenv-directives-in-al.md).

 ## Obsoleting Code

-Whenever you obsolete code, you need to:
+When we obsolete code, we:

 - Add the preprocessor statements `#if`, `#else`, and `#endif` surrounding the code to be obsoleted.
 - Use one of the following preprocessor symbols, where the pattern is: pattern is `CLEAN<Version>`, such as `CLEAN15`, `CLEAN16`, `CLEAN17`, and `CLEAN18`.
-It's important to use these standard symbols.
-- The version to use must match the `<major>` of the `ObsoleteTag`.
+- The version to use matches the `<major>` of the `ObsoleteTag`.
 For example:

-    - If a method is to be removed, then use `#if not`
+    - If a method is to be removed, then we are using `#if not`

         ```al
         #if not CLEAN18